christopherclary/appropriate-tech/README.md

 ## Work

 <b>Warm-up</b><br>
 Individual ... everyone cue up a favorite song on your desktop.
 It can be a video or just audio.
 On the count of 3 press play.
-Write down as many song that you recognize.<br>
+Write down as many songs that you recognize.<br>

 Group ... now everyone cue up the song that was most recognized.
 On the count of 3 press play.